-If ESG factors are important to you, an ESG ratings system that ranks opportunities along a spectrum according to how closely a company or components of a fund follow best ESG practices can help differentiate between investments with ESG practices that align with your goals and those that do not.
-Ideally, an ESG ratings system identifies the key factors that go into evaluating ESG practices.
+If ESG factors are important to you, an ESG ratings system that ranks opportunities along a spectrum according to how closely a company or components of a fund follow best ESG practices can help differentiate between investments with ESG practices that align with your sustainable investing goals and those that do not.
+Ideally, an ESG ratings system identifies the key factors that go into evaluating sustainability practices.
 Carbon and toxic emissions may carry more weight relative to other factors for an energy company's environmental rating, for instance, whereas product safety and drug pricing can be the critical factors for a health care company.

 A forward-looking analysis can be especially helpful for assessing smaller companies that lack the resources to reach the disclosure transparency of larger peers.
 It can also help identify companies that may not currently appear attractive from a sustainability perspective, but are making changes that demonstrate improvement and positive momentum, or vice versa.

 The bottom line on ESG ratings

 If you like using ratings from research providers to evaluate investments, ESG ratings can be another valuable tool.
 Ratings that differentiate which funds are composed of companies who are focused on managing their sustainability risks and opportunities, for instance, and those that are laggards, may help you find investments that align with your objectives.